astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 * `Distributed TensorFlow - Design Patterns and Best Practices`_: A talk that was given at the Advanced Spark and TensorFlow Meetup
 * `Fundamentals of TensorFlow`_
 * `TensorFlow Wide and Deep - Advanced Classification the easy way`_
-* `Tensorflow and deep learning - without a PhD`_: A great tutorial on TensoFLow workflow.
+* `Tensorflow and deep learning - without a PhD`_: A great tutorial on TensoFLow workflow